-London Heathrow Airport isn’t much of a tourist sight unless you’re fascinated by airplanes.
-Yet it is one of the world’s busiest international airports so chances are many of us will end up going there at some stage and some will need to while away a few hours or even longer.
+London Heathrow Airport isn’t much of a tourist sight unless you’re fascinated by airplanes or airports.
+Yet it is one of the world’s busiest aviation hubs so chances are many of us will end up going there at some stage and some will need to while away a few hours or even longer.
 Most people who stay in a Heathrow airport hotel treat it as a pure overnighter – just a place to eat and sleep before catching their onward connection.
 But there are in fact several fascinating places within easy travelling distance of the airport which are well worth a visit.
 Here are six suggestions for things to do near Heathrow Airport during a layover, as well as ideas for what to do should you choose to venture into central London for a few hours or an overnight stay:

 If you really want to find a traditional gem of a pub though, you’ll have to take to the winding, steep green lanes that lead to the Royal Standard of England near Beaconsfield (map).
 The Royal Standard of England is perhaps the best pub near Heathrow Airport for a pint amidst a unique historical ambiance.
 The 30-minute drive from Heathrow feels like a voyage into ancient England, and this 800-year-old pub (arguably Britain’s oldest pub) seems hardly to have changed since the Tudor age, with low ceilings and panelled walls.
 There’s a wide selection of beers from craft breweries as well as ciders and perries, and good food – but turn up early, as the pub quickly gets crowded.

 For food, you could go for a curry and you’ll find plenty of choice in Southall – but there’s so much more to Indian food.
 Buy a crisp, freshly-fried samosa on the street, or Indian sweeties like barfi (fudge) or rasgulla (sweet dumplings).

-You’re also welcome to visit the Sikh gurdwara in Havelock Road – said to be the largest Sikh temple outside India.
+You’re also welcome to visit the Sikh Gurdwara in Havelock Road – said to be the largest Sikh temple outside India.

 Even if you don’t feel in the mood for castle visiting, if the weather’s fine you can take a walk in Windsor Great Park with its majestic avenues of chestnut and plane trees and views of the castle across the landscape.